The GA’s Housing Guide: Best Practices for Finding Housing

 Resources for finding housing

 - CalRentals is a university-provided service that contains off-campus rental listings for students (free), faculty, staff, and UC Berkeley affiliates.
-Some listings on CalRentals will not appear on public rental-listing sites such as Craigslist and vice versa.
+Some listings on CalRentals will not appear on public rental-listing sites such as Craigslist or CampusCribz and vice versa.
 The site also includes a useful housing resources guide.

 - The Berkeley Student Cooperative is a non-profit cooperative organization with 20 properties in Berkeley near campus that emphasize the community living experience.
 The units are only available to students, and costs are about a third of market rates.